 HFT 3870 The Components of Wine (3).
 An overview of various specific components (sound and spoilage) found in wines.
-Some aspects of winemaking will be included.
-Tasting of commercial wines to identify various components.
+The biological and chemical aspects of winemaking, wine quality and spoilage.
+The regulations surrounding wine and wine judging.
 Prerequisite: Minimum age 21.